-Through a chance meeting with Muhammad Yunus, Roshaneh Zafar was inspired to quit her job and establish the Kashf Foundation.
+The Skoll Awardee: Through a chance meeting with Muhammad Yunus, Roshaneh Zafar was inspired to quit her job and establish the Kashf Foundation in 1999.
 Believing that the Grameen model could help empower women both economically and socially, Roshaneh ignored warnings that a microfinance program focusing on women would not work in Pakistan.
-Ten years later, she has proved her critics wrong.
-Starting with her own family’s funds, her personal car and a volunteer workforce of five women, Roshaneh drove her colleagues to distant villages to start microfinance centers.
-Beginning with 15 clients in 1996, Kashf now boasts approximately 500,000 families.
+Starting with her own family’s funds and a volunteer workforce of five women, Roshaneh drove her colleagues to distant villages to start microfinance centers.
+Kashf was the first specialized microfinance program in Pakistan to specifically target women from low income communities, and evolved to become the first wealth management company for women from low income households.
+Women improve the economic status of their families by building entrepreneurship and financial management skills, gaining access to business loans, and obtaining micro-insurance services to reduce exposure to financial risk.
+Beginning with 15 clients in 1996, Kashf was serving 319,000 active clients through 152 branches at the time of the Award, with an outstanding portfolio of $47 million and a recovery rate of 99 percent.
+More than a third of its clients moved out of poverty within three years.

 Impact since joining the portfolio in 2007:

-- The organization now provides training, financial literacy and employment as well as loans.
+- Program offerings expanded to include training, financial literacy, and employment as well as loans.

 LEARN MORE ABOUT THEIR WORK: